danilo-carastan-santos/danilo-carastan-santos.github.io/_pages/service.md

 - <a href="https://www.dropbox.com/s/4p0upd2ci7q1rgv/CPE_Reviewer_Certificate_2021.pdf?dl=0">Concurrency and Computation: Practice and Experience</a>

 ## International Conference Reviewer
+- <a href="https://sc24.supercomputing.org/">SC 2024:</a> The International Conference for High Performance Computing, Networking, Storage, and Analysis
+- <a href="https://sites.google.com/ime.usp.br/sbac2024">SBAC-PAD 2024:</a> International Symposium on Computer Architecture and High Performance
+Computing
 - <a href="https://clustercomp.org/2020/">IEEE Cluster 2020:</a> IEEE Cluster Conference
 - <a href="https://ics2020.bsc.es/">ICS 2020:</a> International Conference on Supercomputing
 - <a href="https://sbac2020.dcc.fc.up.pt/">SBAC-PAD 2020:</a> International Symposium on Computer Architecture and High Performance